-- The time I didn’t tip my waitress because I brought just enough to cover the cost of my food.
+- That time I didn’t tip my waitress because I brought just enough to cover the cost of my food.

 My brain likes to torture me, replaying moments like these.
 Moments I messed up.
 Moments someone else messed up and I didn’t stand up for myself.

 Memories that linger like wounds that won’t heal can have a way more devastating impact than the stacks of paper, piles of clothes, or boxes full of books.